riusricardo/Battleship-dApp/README.md

+### :warning: This project will continue its development on the develop branch. :warning:

 # Battleship-dApp ![CI status](https://img.shields.io/badge/build-passing-brightgreen.svg)

 The Battleship dApp is a decentralized game.
 The application uses Ethereum Whisper as its principal communication layer.
 Each move has a nonce and is signed by the player enabling a fast and fluid game without the need to wait mined blocks.
 The identities and signers are managed on the EthrDID Registry.